Nikita Mazepin

 Upon his departure from Formula One, Mazepin founded the Jordanian-British sportscar racing team 99 Racing.
 With the team, he competed in the Asian Le Mans Series from 2023 to 2024, winning multiple races.
 In rally raid, Mazepin took a class victory at the Silk Way Rally in 2022.

 Early life

 Nikita Dmitriyevich Mazepin was born on 2 March 1999 in Moscow, Russia, and is the son of Dmitry Mazepin, a Belarusian-Russian oligarch businessman who is the former core shareholder and former chairman of Uralchem.

+Education

+Starting in 2017, he studied international relations at the Faculty of Global Studies at the Moscow State University, graduating with a bachelor's degree in 2021.
+Immediately after receiving his bachelor's degree, he enrolled in the master's program at the same faculty of the same university and studied the same academic major, graduating with a master's degree in 2023.

+Being a student, he also studied at the military training center of the Moscow State University, completing the reserve officer training program within the Department of Special Training and becoming a lieutenant of the reserve of the Russian Armed Forces.

 Junior racing career

 Karting (2010–2014)

-Having won the Russian Karting championship, Mazepin started his international karting career in 2011 in the Trofeo Andrea Margutti.
+Having won the Russian Karting championship, Mazepin started his international karting career in 2011 in the Andrea Margutti Trophy.
 He quickly moved up the ranks, driving in the CIK-FIA Karting European Championship in the KF3 class in just his second year of competition.
-In 2013 he finished fourth in the KFJ-category of the WSK Super Master Series, and in 2014, his final year of karting, he came 2nd in the Karting World Championship to Lando Norris.
+In 2013, he finished fourth in the KFJ-category of the WSK Super Master Series, and in 2014, his final year of karting, he came 2nd in the Karting World Championship to Lando Norris.